Children's Book Authors Available for Appearances

 Elizabeth Brokamp grew up in her mother's independent bookstore, so she was born to love books!
 She’d be happy to bring her enthusiastic take on reading and writing to your classroom.
 The Picky Little Witch is her first picture book; she is also the author of the chapter book The Circle of Three.
 Rates: $100/half-day, plus expenses.
 Programs are adaptable for K-6.
 For more information, visit http://www.elizabethbrokamp.com.
 The author lives in Alexandria, Virginia.

-A freelance editor and author, Tricia Brown has written twenty books for children and adults, including Alaskan Night Before Christmas and Musher’s Night Before Christmas.
+An author, editor, and book developer, Tricia Brown has written nearly thirty books among them nine books for children, including Alaskan Night Before Christmas and Musher’s Night Before Christmas.
 Tricia is happy to adapt her programs to fit almost any age group and loves encouraging students to write and/or illustrate their own stories.
 Presentation topics include The REAL North Pole, Growing Up in Alaska, How a Book is Born, the Iditarod Trail Sled Dog Race, and Alaska’s Native peoples and their art.
 Though she now lives in Oregon, Tricia lived and worked in the Far North for more than two decades.
 An expert on Alaska history, Native cultures, and natural history, Tricia frequently travels to Alaska for research and speaking engagements.
 She makes school visits all over the country.
 Rates: $250/half-day; $500/full day, plus expenses.
 For more information, visit http://www.triciabrownbooks.com.

 Dori Butler is the author of F is for Firefighting and P is for Police.
 This award-winning author always dreamed of becoming a writer, and she made her dream come true!
 She has written a dozen titles for children, and is happy to visit schools and share her love of reading and writing with students and teachers.
 Dori is available for both group presentations and small group writing workshops.
 Rates: $750/day (plus expenses) within 75 miles of Coralville, Iowa or $1000/day (plus expenses) for distances greater than 75 miles.
 She gives a maximum of 4 presentations per day.
 To learn more about Dori, visit her website at http://www.kidswriter.com.

-Mary Brooke Casad is the author of Bluebonnet at the Texas State Capitol, Bluebonnet at Johnson Space Center, Bluebonnet at Dinosaur Valley State Park, Bluebonnet at the East Texas Oil Museum, Bluebonnet at the State Fair of Texas, and Bluebonnet at the Marshall Train Depot.
-A native of Louisiana, she resides in Carrollton, Texas.
-Ms. Casad travels to schools and libraries explaining the ideas and processes used in writing a book.
-She uses a Bluebonnet puppet to help answer questions on armadillos and her books.
-Rates: $250/per talk with book sales, plus expenses.
+Mary Brooke Casad is the author of The Bluebonnet Armadillo Adventure Series.
+Bluebonnet is a traveling Texas armadillo who teaches children about Texas history and geography as she explores Texas landmarks and makes new friends.
+Pelican titles include Bluebonnet at : the Alamo, the Ocean Star Museum, the Texas State Capitol, Johnson Space Center, Dinosaur Valley State Park, Bluebonnet at the East Texas Oil Museum, Bluebonnet at the State Fair of Texas and Bluebonnet at the Marshall Train Depot.
+A native of Louisiana, she resides in Sulphur Springs, Texas.
+Ms. Casad travels to schools and libraries, and with the help of her Bluebonnet puppet, explains the ideas and processes used in writing about Texas’ favorite armadillo!
+Rates available upon request.
+Visit www.bluebonnetarmadillo.com

 Jean Cassels is an acclaimed illustrator and a teacher at the New Orleans Academy of Fine Arts.
 Cassels has received such honors as the Golden Kite Award for Best Illustrated Children’s Book and the LSU Giverny Award, among others.
 Presentations focus on the life and work of an illustrator, emphasizing research and hard work.
 Rates: $300/presentation in the New Orleans area.
 For more information, visit http://jean-cassels.com/.

-Melanie Chrismer, children’s author and active SCBWI, Women Writing the West, and Texas State Reading Association member, is the author of Phoebe Clappsaddle and the Tumbleweed Gang, Phoebe Clappsaddle for Sheriff and Phoebe Clappsaddle has a Tumbleweed Christmas.
+Melanie Chrismer, children's author and active SCBWI, Women Writing the West, and Texas State Reading Association member, is the author of Phoebe Clappsaddle Has A Tumbleweed Christmas, Phoebe Clappsaddle and the Tumbleweed Gang, Phoebe Clappsaddle for Sheriff, Chacalaca Chiquita and most recently, Lone Star Legacy.
 Chrismer writes for ages 4-14.
 She has been published in curricula and magazines, and her stories emphasize imagination.
 Presentations include "Tall-Tale Talk" (featuring the Phoebe Clappsaddle picture book series) and "Pull a Story Out of Thin Air" (creating a story).
 Rates: $475/half-day, $700/full-day in Texas; $750/day out of state.
 Melanie Chrismer lives in Houston, TX.
 Visit http://www.melaniechrismer.comfor more information.

 Kathryn Cocquyt is the author of Little Freddie at the Kentucky Derby and Little Freddie’s Legacy.
 She has drawn on her experiences working at Santa Anita and Del Mar race tracks as a stable hand to create stories about making big dreams come true.
 In her presentation she uses the fictional horses in her books as well as real lives of great race horses to illustrate, “If you can dream it, you can do it.
 If you can imagine it, you can achieve it.”
 She also discusses the writing process and how either through words or deeds we write our unique story in the ledger of our daily lives.
 Rates are $250/half-day, plus expenses.
 This includes three (3) 45-minute presentations plus book signings.
 The author currently lives in Moorpark, CA.